ixvu/w4111_wiki/transactions.md

     * **Write/Write Conflict (Lost Writes):** Overwriting someone else's writes

 # II.
 The Problem
-* How do we maintain consistency/correctness when dealing with computer crashes, failing hardware, and parallelly running queries.
+* How do we maintain consistency/correctness when dealing with computer crashes, failing hardware, and queries running in parallel?
 * Simple Example: A wants to transfer $1000 to B.  How should we do this?
     1. Check if A has at least $1000
     2. Subtract $1000 from A's account